-- The Regatta is a safe environment and - That any allegations or concerns of harm to juniors or vulnerable adults involved in the event are taken seriously and responded to quickly and appropriately and - That Regatta organisers, officials and staff will comply with British Rowing rules, Codes of Conduct, Safety and Safeguarding policies and regulations.
+- The Regatta is a safe environment and... - that any allegations or concerns of harm to juniors involved in the event are taken seriously and responded to quickly and appropriately and... - That Regatta organisers, officials and staff will comply with British Rowing rules, Codes of Conduct, Safety and Safeguarding policies and regulations.